Buying Cryptocurrency In Australia

 Cryptocurrencies are starting to receive a great deal of attention in the mainstream press.
 Until now, cryptocurrencies had been a very niche market with an appeal limited only to the more tech-savvy and those with a specific reason for taking an interest in them.
-The average person, even now, may have heard of cryptocurrencies such as Bitcoin and Ethereum, but probably knows little about them.
+The average person, even now, may have heard of cryptocurrencies such as Bitcoin and Ethereum, but probably knows little about them, nevermind actually knowing how to buy bitcoin for example.
 Before investing in any cryptocurrency, it is a good idea to do some research and learn how it all works.

 The History of Cryptocurrencies